ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

   years:  2016, 2019

-lastupdated: "2019-03-28"
+lastupdated: "2019-06-28"

+keywords: Veeam console, Veeam backup restore, update Veeam license

 subcollection: vmware-solutions

 ---

+{:external: target="_blank" .external}

 # Managing Veeam on IBM Cloud
 {: #managingveeam}

 After the service is deployed into your instance, you can access the Veeam console by using RDP to manage the backup and restore of all the virtual machines in your environment, including the backup and restore of the management components.
 You can also upgrade the service by downloading and installing the Veeam updates from the Veeam website.

 For instances that were deployed in releases earlier than V1.8, if you want to use the Veeam on {{site.data.keyword.cloud}} service, you must replace the existing Veeam VSI in the instances.
-For more information, see the _Replacing the Veeam VSI of pre-V1.8 instances with Veeam on IBM Cloud_ section.
+For more information, see the [Replacing the Veeam VSI of pre-V1.8 instances with Veeam on IBM Cloud](/docs/services/vmwaresolutions/services?topic=vmware-solutions-managingveeam#managingveeam-replace-vsi).

 ## Accessing the Veeam console by using RDP
 {: #managingveeam-accessing}